Introduction#

 Mitigate Unauthorized Cloudflare Workers#

-request header identifies the originating host of a subrequest made by a Cloudflare Workers Subrequest, such as when using the Fetch API.
+The CF-Worker request header identifies the originating host of a subrequest made by a Cloudflare Workers Subrequest, such as when using the Fetch API.

-in WAF Custom Rules, as it is added after rule evaluation.
-Instead, use cf.worker.upstream_zone
+Do not use CF-Worker in WAF Custom Rules, as it is added after rule evaluation.
+Instead, use cf.worker.upstream_zone, which holds the same value.

 Block a specific Worker: